lavanyarishishwar/taxadiva/README.md

 The script uses threading to parallelize the processing of sequences and thereby reduce run time.
 This wrapper pipeline performs the following steps in order (including the optional steps):
 1. Sequences are merged with PEAR (Zhang J et al 2014.
 Bioinformatics 30:614–620)
 2. Primers are trimmed using PrinSeq
-3. Chimeras are removed and sequences clustered with USEARCH (Edgar RC.
-2010.
-Bioinformatics.
-26:2460–2461)
+3. Chimeras are removed and sequences clustered with VSEARCH (Rognes T et al. 2016.
+PeerJ.
+4:e2584)
 4. Taxonomy is assigned with BLAST (Altschul SF.
 1990.
 J Mol Biol.
 215:403–410.) by reference to a nifH taxonomy database, cluster IV/V sequences are removed,
 5. Numerous outputs for taxonomy exploration are produced including a BIOM text table (for QIIME; Caporaso JG et al. 2010.
 Nat Methods 7:335–336), Krona (Ondov BD et al. 2011.
 BMC Bioinformatics.
 12:385.), STAMP (Parks DH et al. 2014.
 Bioinformatics.
 30:3123-4.) and
 6. An optional oligotyping analysis by Minimum Entropy Decomposition (Eren M et al. 2014.
 ISME J 9:968–979.) which produces taxonomically-labeled oligotype networks explorable with the network visualization tool Gephi (Bastian M et al. 2009.
 International AAAI Conference on Weblogs and Social Media.).